datanav/docs/configuration.rst

    * - ``compaction.sink``
      - Boolean
-     - EXPERIMENTAL.
-If ``true`` then the dataset sink will perform dataset compaction.
+     - If ``true`` then the dataset sink will perform dataset compaction.
 This will make compaction happen incrementally as new entities are written to the dataset.
 If this is enabled, then automatic compaction won't run for the dataset itself, but dataset index compaction will be scheduled.
 Note that dataset index compaction does not require a lock on the dataset.
      - ``false``
      - No